Millions leaving bank statements unopened

 "If you're looking for some hands-on help with your finances, there are accounts that can provide that.

-The thinkmoney Personal Account is an alternative to a bank account, designed to help people get their bills paid on time.
+The thinkmoney Managed Current Account is an alternative to a bank account, designed to help people get their bills paid on time.
 It's actually two accounts in one: a Salaries account for customers' essential bills and a Card account for their spending money.
 Our customers know they're free to spend the money in their Card account, since we make sure that enough stays in their Salaries account to pay all the essential costs they've told us about.